getindata/quickstart-ml-starter/{{ cookiecutter.repo_name }}/README.md

 # Setting up the project

 Below there are short instructions on how to get the environment for your new project up and running.
-Detailed version with some remarks and specific cases described are available in [GID ML Framework documentation - TO BE UPDATED](https://gitlab.com/getindata/aa-labs/coe/gid-ml-framework/-/blob/docs-release/README.md).
+Detailed version with some remarks and specific cases described are available in [QuickStart ML Blueprints documentation](https://github.com/getindata/quickstart-ml-blueprints).

 ## Local Setup using VSCode devcontainers (recommended)
 This approach facilitates use of [VSCode devcontainers](https://code.visualstudio.com/docs/devcontainers/containers).
 It is the easiest way to set up the development environment.